Nets vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Nets Betting Records & Stats

-- Brooklyn has played 44 games this season that finished with a point total above 218.5 points.
+- Brooklyn has combined with its opponent to score more than 218.5 points in 45 of 72 games this season.

-- The average over/under for Brooklyn's outings this season is 226.2, 7.7 more points than this game's point total.
+- The average over/under for Brooklyn's matchups this season is 226.2, 7.7 more points than this game's point total.

+- So far this year, Brooklyn has compiled a 38-34-0 record against the spread.

-- The Nets have been chosen as underdogs in 32 games this year and have walked away with the win 12 times (37.5%) in those games.
+- The Nets have been underdogs in 33 games this season and have come away with the win 12 times (36.4%) in those contests.

-- This season, Brooklyn has won seven of its 17 games, or 41.2%, when it is the underdog by at least +125 on the moneyline.
+- Brooklyn has a record of 6-9, a 40% win rate, when it is set as the underdog by +150 or more by bookmakers this season.

-- The moneyline set for this matchup implies Brooklyn has a 44.4% chance of walking away with the win.
+- Brooklyn has an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.

 Nets vs. Cavaliers Over/Under Stats